aai-institute/nnbench/docs/guides/transforms.md

 In general, this data is a best-effort representation of the environment and configuration the benchmarks are run in.

-However, in some situations, manual editing and transformation of these records is required. nnbench exposes the `nnbench.io.transforms` module to facilitate these transforms.
+However, in some situations, manual editing and transformation of these records is required. nnbench exposes the `nnbench.transforms` module to facilitate these transforms.

 ## Types of transforms: 1->1 vs. N->1 vs. N->N